• Skip to primary navigation

 Instructions

-• Preheat your pellet smoker to 350 degrees F according to manufacturer's directions.
+• Preheat your pellet smoker to 350 degrees Fahrenheit according to manufacturer's directions.

-• Place your mushrooms in an oven safe 12-inch skillet, we used a cast iron skillet.
+• Place your mushrooms in an oven safe 12-inch skillet, we used cast iron.
 Place the skillet on the grate of the preheated smoker.

-• Then slice your butter into chunks and add it to the skillet along with the garlic, salt, and pepper.
-Reduce heat on smoker to 250 degrees F.
+• Meanwhile, slice your butter into chunks and add it to the skillet along with the garlic, salt, and pepper.
+Reduce heat on smoker to 250 degrees Fahrenheit.

 • Smoke for another 20 minutes or until the mushrooms turn a dark color.
 Stir a few times to mix mushrooms with garlic butter.

-• Garnish with minced parsley, if desired, and enjoy!
+• Garnish with fresh chopped parsley, if desired, and enjoy!

 Nutrition Information